-The Commission's intent for codes and standards advocacy has been consistent and unambiguous: the large IOUs should use ratepayer funds to advocate for more stringent codes and standards.
-Similarly, the Commission's intent for reach codes has clearly been that the large IOUs should use ratepayer funds to support local governments' adoption of reach codes.
-This decision thus considers activities that did not support more stringent codes and standards, or local governments' adoption of reach codes, as activities that misaligned with Commission intent.
-This decision finds that SoCalGas used ratepayer funds on activities in misalignment with Commission intent.
+The Commission's intent for codes and standards advocacy has been consistent and unambiguous: the large IOUs may use ratepayer funds to advocate for more stringent codes and standards.
+Similarly, the Commission's intent for reach codes has clearly been that the large IOUs may use ratepayer funds to support local governments' adoption of reach codes.
+The Commission did not authorized use of the ratepayer funds at issue here to oppose more stringent codes and standards.
+This decision thus considers activities that did not support more stringent codes and standards, or local governments' adoption of reach codes, as activities that misaligned with Commission intent, and were outside the scope of the Commission's authorization for expenditure of ratepayer funds.
+This decision finds that SoCalGas used ratepayer funds on activities in misalignment with Commission intent and that using such funds violated Public